-08 If you select the rigpose node you can see that you can select the four joints using the control geometry.
+Select the rigpose node then select the four joints using the control geometry.
 To make this work on the test rig you need to promote parameters.

 From the Assets menu, select Edit Asset Properties > Fur Dude Anim Rig.
 Click on the Parameters tab.